-Euphorbia clivicola is a short, spiny, perennial succulent with a subterranean root system and a root tuber which is up to 6 inches (15 cm) long and up to 1.2 inches (3 cm) thick and tapers towards the base.
-Four-angled branches, armed with paired spines are yellowish green, up to 2.4 inches (6 cm) long and aggregate into a dense mass above the ground.
-The flowers are very small and unisexual and are arranged in cup-like structures with yellow, nectar-bearing glands around the rim.
-They are arranged in groups of three at flowering eyes towards the end of the branches.
-In each group of three cyathia the central one contains only male flowers and the outer two contain both male and female flowers.
+Euphorbia clivicola is a spiny succulent with short 4-angled branches arising from an underground system of rhizomes and roots.
+The branches are yellowish-green, up to 2.4 inches (6 cm) long, and aggregate into a dense mass above the ground.
+They are armed with paired spines.
+Flowers are tiny, unisexual, and arranged in cup-like structures with yellow nectar-bearing glands around the rim.
+They appear in groups of three with flowering eyes towards the end of the branches.
+In each group of cyathia, the central one contains only male flowers, and the outer two have both male and female flowers.

 How to Grow and Care